-Poppy has spent 1 year intensively training with the Yoga Sanctuary in Southampton as part of the Independent Yoga Network.
+Poppy has spent 1.5 years intensively training with the Yoga Sanctuary in Southampton as part of the Independent Yoga Network.
 Her committed daily practice has led her to discover the healing and transformative effects of yoga.
 Her compassionate classes blend hatha yoga methods of movement with vinyasa flow sequences to create a moving meditation on the pulse of the breath.
 By easing tension and creating space through the postures we become more present, more energised and more at ease with life.
 All levels of experience are welcome for anyone who wishes to experience yoga as a technology for ultimate wellbeing.
-See timetable below for classes in Winchester.

 ‘Kolymbáo’ or ‘Kολυμπáω’ means ‘I Swim’ in Greek.
 A nod to our Greek roots and an ode to our love of swimming.
 Early morning lengths at our local pool are a meditative practice, the daily repetition to and fro focuses the mind and energises the body.We love swimming.
 When travelling we search out the local pool, each one seems to reflect in its protocols something of the culture it is within and the people who use it.
 This holiday we went wild swimming, connecting with nature, serene lakes and impetuous waterfalls which liberate the soul like nothing else.